HomeLatest NewsGovTech‘Focus on satellite broadband to improve India’s digital inclusion’

 Bending over the building last-mile connectivity and smoothening right of way policies, reviewing spectrum assignment, and complementing fiber rollout with new technologies such as satellite broadband, Free Space Optical Communications (FSOC), and millimeter Wave (mmWave) technologies will improve the rural digital inclusion.

-According to the latest report by ICRIER, while the Centre is still working to bring each village in the remotest part of the country into the digital fold, the main focus of the government should be a in this regard.
+According to the latest report by ICRIER, while the Centre is still working to bring each village in the remotest part of the country into the digital fold, the main focus of the government should be a policy in this regard.

 The report, released Tuesday, said that in addition to increasing fixed-line networks, there is a need to adopt new technologies to improve network infrastructure.
-This includes satellite connectivity via Low-Earth Orbit (LEO) and FSOC.
+This includes satellite connectivity via Low-Earth Orbit (LEO) satellites and FSOC.

 Advertisement